ivkei/llm-cli/README.md

 # Features
 * Get responses straight from the shell, terminal or CLI, whatever the name is.
-* Feed the LLM with contents of files or even directories, following can be used, | pipe, $() syntax or a -w flag (--help will help).
+* Feed the LLM with contents of files, or even directories, or even stdouts of other programs, following can be used, | pipe, $() syntax or a -w flag (--help will help).
 * [Installation](#installation) requires absolutely no graphical interface.
 * Manipulate the history of conversations any way you want (--help will help).
 * Ask LLM to execute commands for you with the knowledge of the OS running.